01797 329013 / 07876 237328

 18. The utilisation of more than one swim is not permitted on any Club water if another wants to fish the adjacent swim.

-19. On match days the pegged area of the lake will be closed from 0700 to 1700 to anglers not taking part in the match.
-Match dates are displayed at the entrances to the match lake.
+19. On match days the pegged area of the lake will be closed and this will be pegs 0-19 from 0700 to 1700 to anglers not participating in the match

 20. Club waters are to be approached only by authorised means of access.
-All gates to be locked.
+All gates to be locked and track to be kept clear.

 21. Live baiting is not allowed on any Club water.